kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   </details>
 </div>

-## Authentication

-The AddonsConfiguration and ClusterAddonsConfiguration custom resources allow you to define authentication as part of the URL.
-For more details, read the [go-getter protocols](https://github.com/hashicorp/go-getter/blob/master/README.md#general-all-protocols) description.
+## Supported protocols with authentication

-Using sensitive information, such as passwords, directly in the URL is not a good approach.
-Avoid this by putting such data in a Secret resource and taking advantage of templating.
-Use placeholders which refer to keys in the Secret.
-For example:
+You can provide authentication as part of the URL in your AddonsConfiguration and ClusterAddonsConfiguration custom resources.
+Instead of using sensitive information directly in the URL, put it in the Secret resource and take advantage of templating.
+In your repository URL, use placeholders which refer to keys in the Secret.
+See the following example:

 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1
 kind: ClusterAddonsConfiguration